betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil or witch-hazel.
 During the current outbreak, it may not be the best time to experiment.

-The overwhelming guidance on person-to-person transmission of COVID-19 is that it enters through the *mucus membranes* including the mouth, nose, and eyes.<sup>[7]</sup>
+The guidance on person-to-person transmission of COVID-19 is definitive.
+COVID-19 enters through the *mucus membranes* including the mouth, nose, and eyes.<sup>[7]</sup>
 The average person touches their face 23 times each hour.<sup>[26]</sup> This means anything on the surfaces you touch you will almost certainly bring to your face or to other surfaces<sup>[29],[30]</sup>
 you touch.

-So, keep your hands clean by frequent washing with soap and water for 20 seconds (over use of alcohol based sanitizer will likely dry your skin to the point of cracking *creating* a new vector for infection rather than preventing one).
+So, keep your hands clean by frequent washing with soap and water for 20 seconds.
+Note that over use of alcohol based sanitizer will likely dry your skin to the point of cracking *creating* a new vector for infection rather than preventing one.
 Try not to touch your face.
-When you cough or sneeze, cover it.<sup>[31]</sup> Remember, you are likely not only protecting yourself but also those around you.
+When you cough or sneeze, cover it.<sup>[31]</sup> Remember, you are not only protecting yourself but also those around you.
 The most vulnerable among us will appreciate your efforts.

 [1]: https://www.cdc.gov/coronavirus/2019-ncov/about/transmission.html "CDC Guidance on CV-19 Transmission {}"
 [2]: https://www.who.int/health-topics/coronavirus "WHO Summary Remarks of CV-19 {}"